seanpm2001/Takeout_Tuesdays/OldVersions/README/English/1/11-100/README.md

 - **Date:** `2023, Tuesday, December 26th`
 - **Takeout targets:** `Mastodon` ***{*** `Seanpm2001.techhub.social` ***}***
 - **Note:** `Todays takeout had the same target as last week.
-There has been a relatively calm amount if activity on my Mastodon account, and today was just a continuation of making sure a backup history is kept.
+There has been a relatively calm amount of activity on my Mastodon account, and today was just a continuation of making sure a backup history is kept.
 The Scratch data takeout is still on hold.
 This week was again merely keeping things consistent.`

 </details> <!-- End of TT30 !-->